NeneWang/docs/docs/guide/software.md

 1. College courses, bootcamp, online course follow the following pattern
 2. Develop Flashcards based on the best practices listed above so you dont forget them.
 3. Create tasks cards for future practice so that you can train yourself into using those cases.
-   1. For example you are learning react, you should create a card and git repo for a project start and how the project should look at the project finish.
+   - For example you are learning react, you should create a card and git repo for a project start and how the project should look at the project finish.
+   - For data sicnece you should allow for the same project ideation style.